Topological Data Analysis of Northern Hemisphere SLP Anomalies: Identifying and Tracking the Structural Skeleton of Atmospheric Pressure Systems: Data availability

 \section{Data availability}

-ERA5 reanalysis data used in this study are publicly available from the Copernicus Climate Data Store (\url{https://cds.climate.copernicus.eu}).
+The NCEP-NCAR Reanalysis 1 dataset used in this study is publicly available from the NOAA Physical Sciences Laboratory (PSL) (\url{https://psl.noaa.gov/data/gridded/data.ncep.reanalysis.html}).
 The data and code used in this study are openly accessible at the GitHub repository linked above.